dabrorius/burek/README.md

 # burek

 Burek is here to help you with your RoR translations.
+It's not here to replace rails translation, but to help you manage them.
+In the end *all* burek calls are replaced with regular translation calls.

 ## How it works?